interledger/rfcs/0027-interledger-protocol-4/0027-interledger-protocol-4.md

 ### Packet Format

-ILPv4 packets SHOULD be encoded using the ASN.1 Octet Encoding Rules.
+ILPv4 packets MUST be encoded using the ASN.1 Canonical Octet Encoding Rules when sent but implementations MAY choose to accept packets encoded in a non-canonical form.

 #### Type-Length Wrapper